Lorddragonfira/sixpack/README.md

 - To take ownership of our work and to always be proud of our achievements and use our mistakes for room for growth.
 - To take responsility of our actions.
+- Plenty of respectful communication to value each others boundries.
+- Courage to push boundries and take risks.
+- Trust that your ideas will be respected by others so always putting them forward.
+- Trusting other peoples ideas and processes.
+- Supporting one another and not isolating any team member.

 # Principles